Evolution of QPOs in GX 339-4 and EXO 1846-031 with Insight-HXMT and NICER: Results and discussion

-The upper left panel of Fig.~\ref{gx339_qpo_spectra_correlation} shows a broad anti-correlation between the QPO frequency ($f_{\rm QPO}$) and inner radius ($R_{in}$) in \srcg.
-This anti-correlation is not particularly significant in \srce, and we can only see a general tendency of larger $R_{in}$ corresponding to a smaller frequency.
+The upper left panel of Fig.~\ref{gx339_qpo_spectra_correlation} shows a broad anti-correlation between $f_{\rm QPO}$ and $R_{in}$ in \srcg.
+This anti-correlation is not particularly significant in \srce, and we can only observe a general tendency of larger $R_{in}$ corresponding to a smaller frequency, as shown in the upper left panel of Fig.~\ref{exo1846_qpo_spectra_correlation}.
 The same correlation between the QPO frequency and the disk inner radius was reported in other sources (e.g., GRS~1915+105; \citealt{Rodriguez2002}).
-The Lense–Thirring precession model would predict anti-correlation between $f_{\rm QPO}$ and $R_{in}$, and a direct dependence of the QPO frequency on the inner radius (\citealt{Ingram2009}; \citealt{Ingram2010}).
-To check the possibility of modeling the results with the relativistic precession model, we use equation 2 in \citet{Ingram2009} to fit data points.
-The model cannot explain the results we obtained, both in the case of \srcg\ and \srce, as shown in the plot.
+The hot flow Lense–Thirring precession model would predict anti-correlation between $f_{\rm QPO}$ and $R_{in}$ (\citealt{Ingram2009}; \citealt{Ingram2010}).
+To check the possibility of modeling the results with the relativistic precession model, we plot the precession frequency calculated with the equation 2 in \citet{Ingram2009}, assuming $a_* = 0.3$, 0.5, 0.7, 0.9 and 0.998, respectively.
+In these calculations, we choose $\zeta = 0$ and inner radius of hot flow $r_i = 3.0(h/r)^{-4/5}a_*^{2/5}$ (with $h/r = 0.2$), following \citet{Ingram2009}.
+We see the model cannot explain the results we obtained, neither for \srcg\ nor for \srce, as shown in the plot.